julzaza/wildwitchherbs/_posts/2025-07-13-witchy-herbs-for-healing.md

 **Witch Tip: Place in a charm bag for strength or burn in rituals of severance.**

-When healing required stronger spiritual boundaries, witches turned to **[Traditional Protection Herbs Used in Folk Witchcraft](/top-protective-herbs-witchcraft/)** to guard both body and soul.
+When healing required stronger spiritual boundaries, witches turned to **[Traditional Protection Herbs in Folk Witchcraft](/top-protective-herbs-witchcraft/)** to guard both body and soul.

 ---
 ### ✦ 3. **Lemon Balm (Melissa officinalis)**